Baltimore & Greater Washington

 Sacred Tradition

-I have trained extensively in the art and laws of Bris Milah under Rabbi Shimon Schreiber, and I am certified by the world renown Halachic authority, Rabbi Moshe Heinemann shlit”a.
+I have trained extensively in the art and laws of Bris Milah under the guidance of Rabbi Shimon Schreiber and am certified by the world-renowned halachic authority, Rabbi Moshe Heinemann shlit"a.

-I live in Baltimore, MD with my wife and kids where I study and teach Torah and Judaism in multiple venues.
+I live in Baltimore, Maryland, with my wife and children, where I am actively involved in studying and teaching Torah and Judaism in a variety of community settings.

 Rabbinical Endorsement